Act Governing Food Safety and Sanitation

 5. country of origin;

-7. applicable targets or purpose;
+7. applicable objects or uses;

 8. method of use, precautions for use or warnings;